bobbysciacchitano/react-from-scratch/README.md

 ### Create React App

-Create React App is a project developed by some really clever people at Facebook and the Open Source community to help bootstrap your project.
+To make setting up your project easier we're going to be using Create React App (CRA).
+CRA is a project developed by some really clever people at Facebook and the Open Source community to help bootstrap your project.
 Just like React itself it's fairly unopinionated about how you should do things and abstracts away a lot of the config and complexity.
 It suits 90% of use cases so its totally fine for us.

 #### Install Create React App

-We're going to use `npx` to setup our first project.
+We're going to use `npx` (https://www.npmjs.com/package/npx) to setup our first project.
 Inside a shell run the following commands:

 ```
     $ npx create-react-app my-project